Ernie-Su/Quadcopter_F330/README.md

 using micro USB  or the telemetry to connect flight controller with PC, using QGroundControl.
 It's easy to calibrate with a small flight controller rather than a big quadcopter, since you have to rotate the compass during calibration.
-However, you can use a function in QGC called **Level Horizon** to calibrate pixhawk.
+However, you can use a function in QGC called **Level Horizon** to calibrate pixhawk after you biult up.

 ### Build-up tips :
 ***